the-markup/citizen-browser-jan6-2022/README.md

-# Citizen Browser - Capitol Riot on Facebook
+# Citizen Browser - One Year after the Capitol Riot on Facebook
 This repository contains code to reproduce the findings featured in our story: "[One Year After the Capitol Riot, Americans Still See Two Very Different Facebooks](https://themarkup.org/citizen-browser/2021/01/14/biden-and-trump-voters-were-exposed-to-radically-different-coverage-of-the-capitol-riot-on-facebook)" from our series [Citizen Browser](https://themarkup.org/series/citizen-browser/).

 Our methodology is described in "[How We Built a Facebook Inspector](https://themarkup.org/citizen-browser/2021/01/05/how-we-built-a-facebook-inspector)."